-- must have lived in the institutional setting for 90 consecutive days prior to transition;
+- Have lived in an institutional setting (nursing home, intermediate care facility) for at least 60 consecutive days prior to transition;

-- the individual wants to transition back into the community;
+- Voluntarily want to transition back into the community; and

-- be willing to play an active role in his or her plan of care.
+- be willing to play an active role in your plan of care.

 AT Services Provided/Covered

 - Assessment for the need of assistive technology/auxiliary aids

 - Training the service recipient/provider in the use and maintenance of equipment/auxiliary aids